 Why Cyclical Ketosis?

-A ketogenic diet and intermittent fasting both allow your body to shift from sugar- to fat-burning — important metabolic flexibility that in turn promotes optimal function of all the cells and systems in your body.
+A ketogenic diet and intermittent fasting both allow your body to shift from sugar- to fat-burning — an important metabolic flexibility that in turn promotes optimal function of all the cells and systems in your body.
 And, while there’s evidence supporting either of these as stand-alone strategies, it seems clear to me that combining them will produce the best results overall.

 As there are caveats with intermittent fastings, such as the importance of eating healthy whole or minimally processed foods when you do eat, there are caveats when it comes to nutritional ketosis as well.
 Most people believe continuous keto is the key to success, but mounting evidence suggests this is not the case.
 This is why the mitochondrial metabolic therapy (MMT) program detailed in my book, “Fat for Fuel,” stresses cyclical ketosis.
 There are at least two significant reasons for the pulsed approach: